 On our first stay in Granada, in 2004, we also had dinner at Mirador De Morayma in Albaicin, with partial views of Alhambra.
 The records only mention that it was a guidebook recommendation and that the waiters were fairly confused with orders.

-As with any tourist attraction, the options for a hotel or an apartment are plentiful on major online platforms.
+The options for a hotel or an apartment are plentiful on major online platforms in a destination as popular as Granada.
 Any location in the central districts will put you within walking distance to most of the points of interest.
 Albaicin may be the most atmospheric of all, but will also be the most challenging to navigate for the less athletic.